RITRacingSoftware/Formula-Main-DBC/README.md

 # Formula-DBC
-The DBC description for the RIT Racing Formula car CAN format.
+The DBC description for the RIT Racing Formula car's main CAN bus format.

 C source and header files created by [cantools](https://github.com/cantools/cantools).
 Updated by the `update.sh` script.